 …with a 1/4-inch closed tear at at the bottom of the rear face..
 The front free endpaper has been excised and there is a resulting front hinge break.
 Else fine….

-A very good copy of the First American edition in an unclipped dust jacket, signed by the author in ink on the front free endpaper.
+As-new copy of the Second Printing of the First American Edition in an unclipped dust jacket, signed and inscribed by the author on the front free end paper.